OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

   - The OpenNebula Libvirt exporter.
   - The `Prometheus Node exporter binary <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.

-Prometheus Node exporter is free software and re-distributed in this package for your convinience under the terms of the Apache License 2.0, as described in the `Node exporter license <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.
+Prometheus Node exporter is free software and re-distributed in this package for your convenience under the terms of the Apache License 2.0, as described in the `Node exporter license <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.

 Note that you will be able to use any existing installation of the node exporter after the installation.